thegatesdev/dotfiles/README.md

 | [home/chill](./profiles/home/chill/default.nix) | Asthetic home for personal work and leisure |
 | [home/work](./profiles/home/work/default.nix)   | Professional work environment               |

-## Modules
+## Parts

-Most included NixOS modules are the result of following NixOS Wiki for some particular topic.
-All modules are included by default.
-More advanced modules declare options that can be defined in the profile to modify behaviour.
+Most included parts are the result of following NixOS Wiki for some particular topic.
+All parts are included by default.
+More advanced parts declare options that can be defined in the profile to modify behaviour.

 ## ToDo Overview